alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/real-time/_index.md

 ### Subscribe

-You can subscribe to `trades`, `quotes` and `bars` of a particular symbol (or `*` for evey symbol in the case of `bars`).
+You can subscribe to `trades`, `quotes` and `bars` of a particular symbol (or `*` for every symbol in the case of `bars`).
 A `subscribe` message should contain what subscription you want to add to your current subscriptions in your session so you don't have to send what you're already subscribed to.
 ```
 {"action":"subscribe","trades":["AAPL"],quotes":["AMD","CLDR"],"bars":["AAPL","VOO"]}
 ```